f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 .. image:: ./images/rename-applications.png
   :align: center

 Below is an example of the pop-up that will appear when you renaming an application service.
+Please use underscore instead of dashes when renaming the application for the current release.

 .. image:: ./images/rename-applications-2.png
   :align: center
-  :scale: 50%
+  :scale: 80%

 After renaming the application services, the new names should be reflected in the output as seen below.
 Do this for every application.